Chruut/Steam-Scraper/README.md

 # Steam Transaction Analyzer
 A Python tool that analyzes Steam wallet transactions and generates detailed reports in both text and Excel formats.
-This project helps users track their Steam spending, market transactions, and overall wallet balance.
+This project consists of two main components: a web scraper (`extractor_v3.py`) that automatically retrieves transaction data from Steam's website using Selenium and BeautifulSoup, and an analyzer (`analyze_transactions.py`) that processes the data using pandas and numpy to generate comprehensive reports.
+The tool helps users track their Steam spending, market transactions, and overall wallet balance by providing detailed insights into their transaction history.

 ## Features